Holiday rentals in Solva

 Solva is also recognized for its plethora of outdoor recreational opportunities, since it’s close to coastal waters, Pembrokeshire Coast National Park, and the shrubby, rolling Welsh landscape.
 After spending some time exploring the bright and alluring coastal community, you may want to head into the surrounding countryside and down to the coast for hiking, kayaking, sailing, even surfing.

-Top things to do in Solva
+What are the top things to do in Solva?

 Pembrokeshire Coast Path